 Formal training vs. on-the-job experience

-When it comes to heavy equipment, is it best for an operator to learn in a structured training environment - such as a classroom or computer-based training program - or via on-the-job experience?
+When it comes to heavy equipment, is it best for an operator to learn in a structured training environment - such as a classroom or online web-based training (E-learning) program - or via on-the-job experience?
 The ideal solution is a combination of the two.

 The reality is that you can never be formally taught by someone else to know everything you need to know.
 Quite often, the most important part of an education comes from on-the-job-training and work experience.
 We've all heard the old saying "experience is the best teacher."
 There's a lot of truth in that saying.
 But to learn everything you need to know by experience to perform your job effectively would be costly beyond description.
 And in many cases, you wouldn't survive long enough to become a safe, efficient, productive member of the team based only on on-the-job experience.